 There is no denying that the global CBD skincare industry is booming.
-Companies are putting the ingredient into moisturisers, primers, serums, and even lipglosses.
+The cannabis derivative is being infused into all kinds of products from moisturisers and primers to serums and even lipglosses!
 But what can CBD actually do for your skin?

 “The anti-inflammatory and anti-bacterial properties of CBD naturally help improve irritating skin conditions including rosacea, eczema and psoriasis”.

-The ingredients contained in CBD also give it potential as an anti-aging ingredient.
+The ingredients contained in CBD also give it potential as an anti-ageing ingredient.
 Dermatologists claim that, being an antioxidant, it has the potential to protect the skin from foreign free radicals.
-It is also thought that antioxidants can help to reduce the signs of aging.
+It is also thought that antioxidants can help to reduce the signs of ageing.

 Cannabidiol has been found to contain a large variety of vitamins, which can benefit the condition of your skin: